DFE-Digital/school-placements-alpha-prototype/app/content/privacy.md

 We’ll update this privacy notice when required.
 You should regularly review the notice.

-This version was last updated on 14 November 2022.
+This version was last updated on 19 September 2023.